Wearing a bike helmet is a must! We’ve created this simple helmet buying guide to ensure you get the right fit and style for your noggin.

 MIPS technology: This technology has been scientifically proven to reduce rotational motion by absorbing and redirecting rotational energies and forces transferred to the brain from angled impacts to the head.
-To put it another way, the helmet can slightly rotate within itself and thereby lessen the impact the brain and reduce the likelihood of a concussion.
-We wrote an entire blog about it — learn more here.
+To put it another way, the helmet can slightly rotate within itself and thereby lessening the impact on the brain and reducing the likelihood of a concussion.
+We wrote an entire blog about it – learn more here.
 Shop the helmets that feature MIPS technology here.

 ANGI: ANGi stands for Angular and G-Force indicator.
 It’s a sensor that measure forces that typically occur during a bicycle crash and it’s calls for help if you are not able to.
 Just pair the sensor with the Specialized Ride App, which is available for iOS and Android, and ANGi is ready to help.
 Read more on our blog here.
 Click here to see helmets we carry that feature ANGI.

 Communication Features: Some helmets feature a wireless connection to mobile devices and even other helmets.
 This allows you to stay in communication with other riders, make and receive phone calls, or even listen to audio without using headphones or earbuds.
-The SENNA R1 is a great option for wireless communication built into a helmet.
+The SENA helmets are a great option for wireless communication built into a helmet.

 Built-in lights and mounts : As helmets evolve to accommodate rider desires features like built-in taillights and camera/light/mirror mounts are becoming increasingly available.
 An example of a helmet featuring a built-in taillight is the Specialized Centro LED MIPS Helmet.